 Using a milk foamer is a convenient alternative for those who don’t have access to a steaming wand.

-3. French Press Method
+3. The French Press Frothing Method

 Foaming milk with a French Press is a creative alternative to traditional milk frother.